Video Editing

 Provides visual demonstration

 For tasks that are difficult to explain with words alone, a visual demonstration can make all the difference.
 Seeing a task performed step by step can provide clarity and insight that text-based instructions simply cannot match.
+Learning how to make AI video content can further simplify this process by using AI visuals to clearly illustrate complex ideas.
 For example, learning how to use a new piece of software can be much easier when watching someone else navigate the features and functions.

 Cost-effective